MonDesa/landslide-external-server/README.md

 The `landslide-external-server` project runs two main services within Docker containers:

-- **Mosquitto MQTT Broker**: A persistent MQTT broker using the Eclipse Mosquitto Docker image, where all sensor data is relayed and stored in a designated volume.
+- **Mosquitto MQTT Broker**: A persistent MQTT broker using the Eclipse Mosquitto Docker image, where all sensor data and configuration messages are relayed and stored in a designated volume.
-- **Go HTTP Server**: A REST API built with the Go programming language, which interacts with MQTT and provides configuration endpoints.
+- **Go MQTT Backend**: A service built with Go that handles publishing configurations to communication units and listens for their status responses via MQTT.

 Both services are orchestrated with Docker Compose for easier management and deployment.